-Works will begin in late-August 2018 to remove three redundant platforms along the Fremantle Line, south of Fremantle Station.
-The project involves the demolition of unused platforms and associated infrastructure (including ramps, retaining structures, and lighting) at:
+Work to remove three redundant platforms along the Fremantle Line, south of Fremantle Station, is now complete.
+The project involved the demolition of unused platforms and associated infrastructure (including ramps, retaining structures, and lighting) at:

 - South Beach – adjacent to Ocean Drive, South Fremantle,